Joana311/web-scraping/notes.md

     [ ] optimize api functions to not make so many prisma calls.

-    [ ] make the muscle map actually reflect the current workout of a user
+    [ ] finished scraping exrx.net for the rest of exercise directory

     [ ] save the `selected` state in AddNewExerciseModal via query params. and reset it  when the add button is pressed